vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 [^22]: One may justifiably question whether this is the "correct" goal.

 Figure 3.11 hints at the narrative.
 Countries are spread into an arc, one segment occupying a band between 5-10 deaths per 1,000 people per year and birth rates lower than 20 per 1,000 people per year.
 Another set of countries (many of which are in Africa) have birth rates above 20 per 1,000 per year, but also show higher death rates.
-The narrative₤20- arc is that a country may start near Lesotho, at high death and birth rates, then migrate over toward Nigeria as death rates fall (and birth rates experience a temporary surge).
+The narrative₤20arc is that a country may start near Lesotho, at high death and birth rates, then migrate over toward Nigeria as death rates fall (and birth rates experience a temporary surge).
 Next both death and birth rates fall and run through a progression toward Pakistan, India, the U.S., and finally the European steady state.
 Figure 3.12 schematically illustrates the typical journey.

 {{< figure src="../images/transition-to-birth-death-balance.png" title="" class="thumbnail">}}